-- (a) Proved reserves are those reserves that can be estimated with a high degree of certainty to be recoverable.
-It is likely that the actual remaining quantities recovered will exceed the estimated proved reserves. - (b) Probable reserves are those additional reserves that are less certain to be recovered than proved reserves.
+- (a) Proved reserves ("Proved or "proved") are those reserves that can be estimated with a high degree of certainty to be recoverable.
+It is likely that the actual remaining quantities recovered will exceed the estimated proved reserves. - (b) Probable reserves ("Probable" or "probable") are those additional reserves that are less certain to be recovered than proved reserves.
 It is equally likely that the actual remaining quantities recovered will be greater or less than the sum of the estimated proved plus probable reserves.